 Alaska is truly a unique and awe-inspiring place; exploring it on foot provides an opportunity to breathe in all that the land has to offer.
 Go ahead... climb atop those snow-capped mountains that jut straight out of the ocean, stare up at the immense glaciers that crack and move and patiently carve out mountainsides and walk amongst the bears and moose and tiny little flowers that endure through winter and then thrive when that snow melts away with the sunshine of late spring.

 There's simply no other place quite like Alaska.
 Backroads has been adventuring here for over twenty years with trips for families and adventurers of all types.
-Just this year we've added an Alaska Ocean Cruise Multi-Adventure Tour that travels the famous "Inside Passage," one of the most remote and beautiful coastal regions in the whole world.
 We just can't get enough of this place!
 I feel lucky to be a leader on Backroads Alaska Trips and always look forward to my next journey back to this amazing corner of North America!
 Will I see you there?